Usage and admin help

 Head office is moving buildings in two months.
 You need to manage the movement of all IT equipment and prepare the new office infrastructure.

-- Add subtasks for asset count (before an after move), packing and unpacking.
+Add subtasks for asset count (before and after the move), packing and unpacking.

 When work commences, move the issue to In progress.

 Complete all the subtasks, including one to reconcile the assets at the new site.

 Use subtasks to make sure the detailed activities get completed